kyma-project/istio/docs/user/operation-guides/02-30-enable-istio-access-logs.md

 7. Select **Create**.

 #### **kubectl**
-1. Export the name of the workloads' namespace and its label as environment variables:
+1. Export the name of the workloads' namespace and their label as environment variables:

     ```bash
     export YOUR_NAMESPACE={NAMESPACE_NAME}